 Our midstream operations in the Midland and Delaware Basins were established to service Diamondback's growing production and related need for midstream infrastructure to ensure reliable, low-cost, efficient development and operational flexibility.
 Our wholly-owned midstream system was built on Diamondback's Delaware Basin acreage.
 This opportunity complemented Diamondback's strategy to build a sizable and scalable Delaware Basin position with contiguous acreage to create economies of scale, control the value chain on its leasehold, maintain its position as a low-cost Permian operator and avoid the transportation of liquids by truck.
 Our Delaware Basin midstream infrastructure provides the ability to flow fresh water to the majority of Diamondback's Delaware Basin leasehold, providing Diamondback flexibility related to drilling, completion and production plans throughout the field.
 We expect Diamondback will continue to be an active driller in the Delaware Basin and will create significant production growth as a result.
-Additionally, we believe that the quality of Diamondback's underlying acreage will help ensure continued development even with lower commodity prices.
-As of December 31, 2018, only 345 of Diamondback's approximately 5,407 gross wells in its Delaware Basin drilling inventory had been developed, but our currently existing infrastructure in the Delaware Basin already has enough capacity to provide midstream services for substantially all of Diamondback's currently anticipated development.
+Additionally, we believe that the quality of Diamondback's approximately 5,407 gross wells in its Delaware Basin drilling inventory had been developed, but our currently existing infrastructure in the Delaware Basin already has enough capacity to provide midstream services for substantially all of Diamondback's currently anticipated development.